jaydenwindle/tentrivia/README.md

-# TenTrivia - A simple, fun triva app for web and mobile
+# TenTrivia - A simple triva app for web and mobile

 ![](/cover.png)